-In this article, we will talk about what negligence is and what the purpose of these types of cases are, what the most common cases are, and how much can be recovered if you’re claiming a negligence personal injury claim.
+In this article, we will talk about what negligence is, what the purpose of these types of cases is, what the most common cases are, and how much can be recovered if you’re claiming a negligence personal injury claim.

 When someone is injured, there aren’t only financial and physical repercussions, but oftentimes, the emotional toll is just as significant.
 So, it’s incredibly important for the injured persons and their families to find the right personal injury lawyer to help them through the process.

 According to Cornell Law, the definition of negligence is: A failure to behave with the level of care that someone of ordinary prudence would have exercised under the same circumstances.
 The behavior usually consists of actions, but can also consist of omissions when there is some duty to act (e.g., a duty to help victims of one’s previous conduct).